Dementia with Lewy bodiesSee all parts of this guide Hide guide parts

-Dementia with Lewy bodies is a common form of dementia estimated to affect more than 100,000 people in the UK.
+Dementia with Lewy bodies, also known as Lewy body dementia, is a common form of dementia estimated to affect more than 100,000 people in the UK.

 The term "dementia" describes a loss of mental ability (cognitive impairment) associated with gradual death of brain cells.
 It's rare in anyone younger than 65.